How to import petrophysical core data into a LAS file

 Once the file has been prepared, it is imported into the current LAS file just by clicking the Import Curve button of the Curves Section TAB.
 The procedure is essentially the same as described in the merge LAS files article.

-The figure below shows the Curves Section TAB, and the buttons Import Curve and Export Curve needed to handle core data.
+The Curves Section TAB, and the buttons Import Curve and Export Curve needed to handle core data.